Portrait

 And what if you could only keep three…

 "Only 3?!
-The Victoria Beckham Beauty Lip Definers and Satin Kajal Liner, and of course The Concealer Pen."
+The Victoria Beckham Beauty Lip Definers and Satin Kajal Liner and, of course, The Concealer Pen."

 What’s your go-to ritual for prepping the skin before makeup?

 “I generally don’t overprep the skin.
-I try to keep it to 3 skin prep products, incorporating a gentle tool or manual facial massage, as any more than that can sabotage the makeup look you’re trying to create, as too many skincare layers can lead to pilling and can also disrupt the skin.
-What I use in particular varies as I like to assess the skin and prescribe accordingly.”
+I try to keep it to 3 skin prep products, incorporating a gentle tool or manual facial massage, as any more than that can sabotage the makeup look you’re trying to create, since too many skincare layers can lead to pilling and can also disrupt the skin.
+What I use in particular varies, as I like to assess the skin and prescribe accordingly.”

 What’s your simple feel-good tip for days when you’re not at your best?